mkjj/task-manager-app/README.md

+# Sammary

+The Application was a entry pratice for Node.js, React.js and MongoDB.

 # Task Manager Application

 A full-stack task management application built with React.js frontend, Node.js/Express backend, and MongoDB database.
 Containerized with Docker for easy deployment.